wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 We love to hear from our users, please take the time to rate this plugin and tell us what you think about it!

 = Author =
-[WP Darko](http://wpdarko.com/), one more great place to find exclusive WordPress themes & plugins.
+[WP Darko](http://wpdarko.com/) is one more great place to find exclusive WordPress themes & plugins.

 = Available fields/options =